This programme develops integrated management strategies that minimise the effects of pests and diseases on crop production in a sustainable manner.

 - Crop husbandry, including crop rotation, use of fallow crops, nutrient management and crop residue management;

 - Parasitoid and entomo-pathogen release.

-Investigations in this Key Research Area focus on the development of a suite of effective pathogen, pest (including nematodes) and weed control agents that are agriculturally, environmentally, ecologically and economically sustainable.
+Investigations in this Key Research Area focus on the development of a suite of effective pathogen and pest control agents that are agriculturally, environmentally, ecologically and economically sustainable.

 Research focuses on a series of technologies, including:

-- Development of pheromones to enable monitoring and rational agrochemical application programmes, primarily for eldana;
+- Development of pheromones and traps to enable monitoring and rational agrochemical application programmes, primarily for eldana;

 - Search for more benign alternative chemistries; and